-Shortly after I decided to celebrate Songkran in Chiang Mai, I looked up some hotel options.
+Shortly after I decided to celebrate Songkran, I looked up some Chiang Mai hotels.
 Soon I realized I was way too late in the game.
 Many of mid-range Chiang Mai hotels were completely booked.
 While it was challenging to find a mid-range hotel in Chiang Mai that can accommodate me for five consecutive days during Songkran Festival 2017, I struck lucky with a cute boutique hotel in Chiang Mai with great reviews.

 - Room Type: Private Room with Private Bathroom

 - Internet: Free Wi-fi in all rooms and common areas

 - Near: Wat Chedi Luang in the Old City